-Northampton Partnership Homes (NPH)
+7 Northampton Partnership Homes (NPH)

 On 5 January 2015 NPH began trading.
 NPH is an Arm's Length Management Organisation, wholly owned by the Council.
 NPH is a subsidiary of the Council for accounting purposes and their accounts have been consolidated into the Council's Group Accounts.
+The governance structure of NPH is detailed at section 2 above.